History of autism: Science

 Another March 2019 published study found that microbiota transfer therapy was an effective treatment for autistic symptoms.
 The lead author was Korean-American environmental engineer Dae-Wook Kang.

 The well cited paper "Identification, Evaluation, and Management of Children With Autism Spectrum Disorder" was published in January 2020.
 It was a wholistic primer on child autism for doctors.
 The lead author was American paediatrician Susan L. Hyman.

 An ABA tool, the graduated electric decelarator, became the third device ever banned by the United States' Food and Drug Administration (FDA) in March 2020.
 Its main user, the Judge Rotenberg Center, filed a lawsuit against the FDA, and in July 2021, the DC Circuit Court overturned the ban, meaning that the centre can still use the device.

+The concept of autistic burnout became much more common on Twitter in 2017–18, and subsequently attracted more academic research.
+The establishing paper on the subject was published by American systems scientist Dora Raymaker et al. in June 2020.

 The report Interventions for children on the autism spectrum: A synthesis of research evidence was released by the Autism CRC in November 2020.
 It compared dozens of different interventions.

+A January 2022 published study by Catherine Lord and others introduced the concept of profound autism.
+It refers to autistic people that have no or minimal verbal language, and/or an IQ less than 50.
+The "profound" refers to the perpetual access to a carer that adults with the condition require, noting that "profound autism is thus defined not by autistic features but by intellectual or language disability."
+A 2023 CDC study found that 27% of American 8 year olds with autism had this condition.

-American psychiatrist Lynn Kern Koegel of Stanford University became the sixth editor of the Journal of Autism and Developmental Disorders in 2022.
+American psychiatrist Lynn Kern Koegel became the sixth editor of the Journal of Autism and Developmental Disorders in 2022.
 She and her husband had earlier developed pivotal response treatment.

 The concept of the pebbling social behaviour became defined by 2022.

 The Autistic Burnout construct screening test for burnout in autistic people was released in May 2023.
 It was developed by American psychologist Jared Richards and twelve others.

 An August 2024 published study found that male mouse foetuses with low aromatase activity were more likely to develop autism symptoms post-birth, and this likelihood could be increased by maternal BPA exposure.
 It also found a connection between maternal BPA exposure and male child autism in humans.
 The study was led by Singaporean-Australian biochemist Wah Chin Boon and Australian epidemiologist Anne-Louise Ponsonby.

 Autism CRC released the National Framework for assessing children's functional strengths and support needs in Australia in December 2024.

 In July 2025, a team led by Russian-American computer scientist Olga Troyanskaya published that they had found four biologically distinct autism subtypes with differing comorbidities and symptoms.
 The four subtypes were: